pvcraven/2019_spring_web_dev/source/final/adeniyi/index.rst

 Creating an Application in React
 --------------------------------
 Lets look at a React Tutorial to create a Tic Tac Toe Game.

-* React Code Example

 To begin, we are provided a starter code that styles our board using CSS and creates 3 components: Square, Board, Game.